jon429r/project-finder/README.md

 As this is an application used through the Mac Terminal here are the commands for the application

-I'm currently working on implementing a GIU run this by Using the command TODO -GUI
+I'm currently working on implementing a GIU run this by Using the command TODO -gui

     1. Create a new project: todo --cmd new --name <"project_name"> --dir <"working_directory"> or todo -c new -n <"project_name"> -d <"working_directory"> -l <"project_link">